agh-glk/fcs/docs/source/crawler/web_interface.rst

 In this module web methods for managing Crawling Units are defined.
 These methods are implemented as classes that contain proper POST methods.
 Request are encapsulated in JSON messages.

+.. py:class:: index

+   Shows information about state of the Crawling Unit and its efficiency.

+   :return: Diagnostic information (crawler's state and efficiency)
+   :rtype: string

 .. py:class:: put_links

    Passes links to crawl to Crawling Unit.